tordnat/tordnat/README.md

 ### Hi there 👋

+I'm a Cybernetics and Robotics student at NTNU 🤖.
+I work with everything from personal robotics projects to teaching in embedded systems.

 <!--
 **tordnat/tordnat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.